SarthakRout/MLGym/README.md

 # MLGym
 This repository shall contain implementation of algorithms, models as described in research papers in an attempt to master machine learning.
+- MNIST: Contains my implementations of neural networks and softmax regression from scratch used on MNIST dataset